-In the absence of reason, addicts are free to obsess over their preferred legal and illegal drugs, foods, behaviors, fears, beliefs, and/or self-deceptions that deliver dopamine.
-Unencumbered by awareness, addicts find it easy to maximize and protect dopamine flow by twisting facts, evading information, circumventing details, or attacking and destroying individuals who threaten to expose and/or stop them.
+In the absence of reason, addicts are free to obsess over their favorite legal and illegal drugs, foods, behaviors, fears, beliefs, and/or self-deceptions that deliver dopamine.
+Unencumbered by awareness, addicts find it easy to protect and trigger dopamine flow by twisting facts, evading information, circumventing details, or attacking and destroying individuals who threaten to expose and/or stop them.

 For eons, reason, honesty, ethics, and a disdain for murder were handicaps in the struggle against delusional, colluding dopamine addicts.

 For the first time in history, the dopamine advantage favors individuals who don‘t lie, won’t cheat, and can’t kill.

 By extrapolating what is already known, it’s possible to link dopamine to heroin, cocaine, sex, food, money, religion, power/fear, acceptance/approval/attention, esteem/status and every other addiction.

 As simplistic as it might sound, fostering positive change starts with understanding and accepting that lying, cheating, stealing, and killing are symptoms of addictions.
 When that happens, liars, cheaters, thieves, and killers will be stripped of the unfair advantages that have benefited addicts since the dawn of humankind.

 To foster positive change, many more healthy (and wannabe healthy) individuals will have to raise their dopamine awareness and learn how to turn dopamine knowledge into self-knowledge.